Justo-Tapiador/jhs/README.md

 # JHS

-**This is a fast and pure NODE.js server-side javascript module,  and a simple tool for making dynamic and interactive Web pages.**
+**A fast and pure NODE.js server-side javascript module,  and a simple tool for making dynamic and interactive Web pages.**

 ## Principles